Killing of David Byrne

-David Byrne was shot dead on February 5, 2016 at the Regency Hotel in Whitehall, Dublin.
+The Irish criminal David Byrne was shot dead on 5 February 2016 at the Regency Hotel in Whitehall, Dublin, Ireland.

-It is believed by the Garda Síochána that Daniel Kinahan, the son of Christy Kinahan, was the intended target, but had left early.
+It is believed by the Garda Síochána (police) that Daniel Kinahan, the son of Christy Kinahan, was the intended target, but had left early.

 Background

 Byrne had been investigated by every Garda specialist unit since he was a teenager.

 He was present at the fatal stabbing of Declan Gavin in August 2001 in Crumlin, Dublin.
 He was called as a witness in the trial of Brian Rattigan for the killing, but said he had seen nothing.

-David Byrne had been arrested many times and was a suspect in the murder of Gary Bryan in Walkinstown in 2006.
+David Byrne had been arrested many times and was a suspect in the murder of Gary Bryan in Walkinstown, Dublin, in 2006.

-In January 2016 Gardaí had a special policing plan put in place for the following month when two boxing events would be attended by members of a criminal gang associated with Christy Kinahan.
-The Kinahan gang have a long association with boxing both in Dublin and Marbella.
+In January 2016, Gardaí had a special policing plan put in place for the following month when two boxing events would be attended by members of a criminal gang associated with Christy Kinahan.
+The Kinahan gang have a long association with boxing both in Dublin and Marbella in Spain.

 Shooting

-On 5 February 2016 there was to be a boxing match for the WBO European lightweight title between Jamie Kavanagh and Antonio João Bento at the Regency Hotel in Whitehall, Dublin.
+On 5 February 2016, there was to be a boxing match for the World Boxing Organization European lightweight title between Jamie Kavanagh and Antonio João Bento at the National Stadium.
 At the weigh-in there was an organised armed attack; the match was cancelled after the shooting.
-There were at least four attackers with masks, army style-helmets and flak jackets, two of whom were disguised as members of the Garda Emergency Response Unit and armed with AK-47s.
-An associate of the Kinahan cartel, David Byrne (32) was shot dead; security sources said that the gang had intended to kill others.
+There were at least four attackers with masks, army-style helmets and flak jackets, two of whom were disguised as members of the Garda Emergency Response Unit and armed with AK-47 assault rifles.
+An associate of the Kinahan cartel, David Byrne (34) was shot dead; security sources said that the gang had intended to kill others.
 Two men were injured and taken to the Mater Private Hospital and Beaumont Hospital.

 After the attack, security camera recordings suggested that six people had been involved, including a man disguised as a woman.
 The attackers escaped in a Ford Transit van which was later found burnt-out.

 Funeral

 Because of the length of time Byrne's body would be waked at his parents' house before the funeral, special security measures were put in place.
-The funeral was held at the Church of St Nicholas of Myra, Francis Street.
-Gardaí checked the church before and after the ceremony for explosives but the funeral passed without incident and the hearse went to Mount Jerome Cemetery.
+The funeral was held at the Church of St Nicholas of Myra on Francis Street.
+Gardaí checked the church before and after the ceremony for explosives, but the funeral passed without incident and the hearse went to Mount Jerome Cemetery.

 Investigation

 One line of investigation is that the shooting was in revenge for the murder of Gary Hutch in Spain in September 2015.

-Shortly after the shooting a call was placed to the BBC saying that the Continuity IRA had carried out the attack because Byrne had been involved in the killing of Alan Ryan four years before; however, the Continuity IRA later stated that it was not responsible.
+Shortly after the shooting, a call was placed to the BBC saying that the Continuity IRA terrorist group had carried out the attack because Byrne had been involved in the killing of Alan Ryan four years earlier; however, the Continuity IRA later stated that it was not responsible.